Remaining Present in the Present

-And in the same breath, I’ve been fixated on the future as of late.
-I am continually looking forward to the next stage.
-Visualizing what life will look like when ___________.
-And considering my current subpar stage of life as simply a stepping stone or the “preface” for my life’s true Chapter 1.
+And at the same time, I have been fixated on the future.
+I am continually looking forward to the next stage — visualizing what life will look like when ___________ and considering my current subpar stage of life as simply a stepping stone or the “preface” for my life’s true Chapter 1.
 In this pre-planning stage, there’s anxiety about the unknown, there’s impatience about the timing of events, there’s comparison with and envy towards those in that “next stage,” and there’s discontentment with my everyday life.
 Not to mention, it’s nearly impossible to put forth any effort towards the present life when it has been deemed merely the precursor for a fully realized future life.
 Because why would I waste all my energy on this pilot episode?

 Don’t get me wrong — I used to have all of this present-mindedness “mastered.”
 That was back when my biggest concerns were the dumb thing I said in front of my crush in the cafeteria and my Spanish test coming up next week.
 But then?
 Life happened.
 Relationships got more complicated, responsibilities got weightier, and life got more complex.